-Many do not realise that legitimate Carlton Ware is still made today, specifically for the present owner of the Carlton Ware Trade mark, Francis Salmon.
-Although Carlton Ware no longer has its own pottery works, Mr Salmon has used several independent potteries to make ware for him.
+Many do not realise that legitimate Carlton Ware was made until recently, specifically for the present owner of the Carlton Ware Trade mark, Francis Salmon.
+Although Carlton Ware no longer has its own pottery works, Mr Salmon used several independent potteries to make ware for him.

 For the uninitiated, identifying legitimate Carlton Ware and establishing its age can be difficult.
 We hope this page helps you identify new and recent legitimate ware made elsewhere after the Copeland Street Pottery closed in 1989.
 This will also help you avoid the ever increasing number of fakes.